Members and Volunteers

 CARE is a voluntary organisation, made up of Members and Volunteers.

 Members have voting rights and have a stake in the future of the Charity – they run and direct the organisation.
 They plan, and organise our programmes and services for delivery with the help of Volunteers.
+Members are normally recruited from among Volunteers, and take on heavier and leadership responsibilities.

 Unlike Members, Volunteers do not have voting rights.
 Nevertheless, they are an important human resource to our Charity and the people we serve.
 They may participate either on an on-going or episodic basis.
 For the moment, Volunteer services are provided mainly by individuals.
 But help may be mobilised through corporate and institutional project groups, as well as through support provided by other care-giving organisations.
 Dedicated and experienced Volunteers are invited to become Members.